 York Art Gallery

-If your taste in art spans 14th-century Italian panels, 20th century photography and contemporary post-modernism, York Art Gallery offers one of the best rainy days out in Yorkshire.
-You can spend hours wandering through room after room in this architecturally beautiful Victorian complex.
-Visit the largest collection of William Etty works in the UK as well as the most extensive collection of British Studio Ceramics in the world.
-It also hosts the annual Aesthetica Art Prize, proving that it’s definitely a gallery worthy of venturing into the wet and wild for.
+If your taste in art spans 14th-century Italian panels, 20th-century photography and contemporary post-modernism, a visit to York Art Gallery may just be the rainy day activity for you in Yorkshire.
+You can spend hours wandering through the rooms in this immaculate Victorian complex.
+Visit the largest collection of William Etty works in the UK, as well as the most extensive collection of British Studio Ceramics in the world.
+It also hosts the annual Aesthetica Art Prize, proving that it’s a gallery worthy of venturing into the wet and wild for.

 York Art Gallery, Exhibition Square, York, North Yorkshire, YO1 7EW.
 Entry to the gallery is free, but some exhibitions have a cost.

 If you’re the type of person who takes rainy day activities seriously, you may wish to assemble an A-Team of pals and troop down to iCombat.
 Why?
-This is a battlefield arena where Call of Duty meets Laser Quest, complete with advanced laser technology, realistic weapons, customisable games and a range of challenging mission objectives.
-Work in teams to capture the flag, band together to gain more kills than your opposition, or simply go freestyle with every man for himself.
+This is a battlefield arena where Call of Duty meets Laser Quest, complete with advanced laser technology, customisable games and a range of challenging mission objectives.
+Work in teams, band together or freestyle with every man for himself.
 If you constantly quibble with friends about who has the best gaming skills, now’s your chance to settle the debate once and for all.

 iCombat, 164 Armley Road, Leeds, West Yorkshire, LS12 2TY.
 Games start from £15 per person.

-An art gallery of international significance and an important part of the Yorkshire Sculpture Triangle, the Henry Moore Institute is the perfect rainy day out.
+An art gallery of international significance and an important part of the Yorkshire Sculpture Triangle, the Henry Moore Institute is the perfect place to spend a rainy day out.
 Head into this cavernous gallery where you’ll find their latest exhibition.
-They have a reputation for attracting world-class contemporary artists, like Senga Nengudi, Jean Tinguely, Jiro Takamatsu, Roy Ascott and Gego, to Leeds.
+They have a reputation for attracting world-class contemporary artists, like Senga Nengudi, Jean Tinguely, Jiro Takamatsu, Roy Ascott and Gego to Leeds.
 Follow the exhibition through into Leeds Art Gallery to double-up your day out, without stepping back out into the rain.